All Episodes

 After trailing Hutchison in initial polls in 2009, Perry surged to a commanding lead by mobilizing his party's most conservative members and harnessing disenchantment with Obama and Washington politics.

-For those of you at Reuters who wrote this, and for those of you elsewhere in the state controlled media, if you think that this was anti-Washington, you are only maybe 30% right.
+For those of you at Reuters who wrote this, and for those of you elsewhere in the state-controlled media, if you think that this was anti-Washington, you are only maybe 30% right.

-Well-known Republican politicians, and the more conservative one was overwhelmingly elected.
+And the more conservative one was overwhelmingly elected.

 And the more conservative one who won had Sarah Palin backing him.